 Summit Therapeutics PLC (SMMT) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from SMMT as it approaches its next earnings release.
-In that report, analysts expect SMMT to post earnings of -$0.10 per share.
-This would mark year-over-year growth of 50%.
+Wall Street will be looking for positivity from SMMT as it approaches its next earnings report date.
+The company is expected to report EPS of -$0.10, up 50% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.46 million, up 980% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for SMMT.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 34.64% higher.
-SMMT currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 11.36% higher within the past month.
+SMMT is currently sporting a Zacks Rank of #3 (Hold).

 The Medical - Drugs industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 28, which puts it in the top 12% of all 250+ industries.
+This group has a Zacks Industry Rank of 32, putting it in the top 13% of all 250+ industries.

 Click to get this free report